Portable-Linux-Apps/Portable-Linux-Apps.github.io/apps/koodo-reader.md

 # KOODO-READER

- A modern ebook manager and reader with sync and backup capacities for Windows, macOS, Linux and Web
+ A modern ebook manager and reader with sync and backup  capacities for Windows, macOS, Linux and Web.

  SITE: https://github.com/troyeguo/koodo-reader